Extract data from MongoDB

 Step 3.
 Create a Flow where the source is a file, and the destination is a database.

 Step 4.
-Select the Streaming MongoDB Connection created in Step 1 and the CSV Format created in Step 2 as a source (FROM
+Select the MongoDB Connection created in Step 1 and the CSV Format created in Step 2 as a source (FROM

 ).